FlowFuse/device-agent/README.md

 ### `device.yml` - for a single device

-When the device is registered on the FlowForge platform, a group of configuration details are provided.
+When the device is registered on the FlowFuse platform, a group of configuration details are provided.
 These can be copied from the platform, or downloaded directly as a yml file.